What is Home Equity and Why is Everyone so Fascinated With It?

 3. Increasing Value: Market Changes

-Did you know?
-The purchase price of your home may no longer represent its current market value.
+Did you know that the purchase price of your home may no longer represent its current market value?
 The market value is how much your home is actually worth- for example, to a potential buyer.

 As your home ages, market value can sometimes go down just because the property is older and more lived-in.
 The value may also fluctuate as trends in the real estate market affect the demand.
 When there’s higher demand, your home has more value because more people are looking to buy houses.